 The possibilities for enhancing a child's knowledge are limitless.
 Our wide range of curriculum materials focus on literacy, character education, language development, math, science, and more.
 Learning begins at birth; and we know children are never too young to be taught the love of God.
 Please read the information below for detailed criteria of our curriculum.

-Central Christian Academy implements Pinnacle Curriculum for children’s educational needs.
-We supplement with Core Knowledge.
+Central Christian Academy implements Pinnacle and Core Knowledge Curriculum for children’s educational needs.
 We use a very hands-on sensori -motor approach to learning in the classroom.

 - Based on the works of Piaget, Gardner, and Erikson

 - Developmentally appropriate activities that adhere to the National Association for the Education of Young Children (NAEYC) www.naeyc.org guidelines

 - Clearly stated learning objectives to help facilitate learning in all domains

 - Flexible programming to accommodate varied learning styles

 - Carefully selected themes that capture children’s interest

 - Provides suggestions to enrich developmental milestones based on research

 - Interactive activities that help children develop a love for learning while they are growing, playing, and having fun